SaadAttieh/lazyCode/readme.md

     cout << total << endl;
 ```

-* Even though this expression is split over multiple lines, it is not any less efficient.  * The numbers are not stored in any intermediate container.
+* Even though this expression is split over multiple variable assignments, it is not any less efficient.
+* Nothing is executed until the final pipe into the `sum()`.
-* The final value (the sum of the squares of only even numbers) is calculated in one go, in a single loop from `standard in` to the `total` variable.
+* The final value (the sum of the squares of only even numbers) is calculated in a single while loop;  Read from `standard in`, test `filter condition`, and add to `total`.
+* The numbers are not stored in any intermediate container.
 * Writing the equivalent loop is more cumbersome and is more likely to contain errors.
 For example, this has a bug.
 Can you spot it?

 ```c++